Why has Pakistan developed tactical nuclear weapons? Major Gen PK Sehgal explains

 Also Read | How advanced is Pakistan's cruise missile technology

 But when you deploy them in such large numbers the political control over them diminishes.
-The decision to use a tactical nuclear weapon or for that matter any nuclear weapon always rests with the highest level, highest political decision making level.
+The decision to use a tactical nuclear weapon or for that matter any nuclear weapon always rests with the highest level, highest political decision-making level.
 In this case it is very difficult to do so.
-For example should the India be overrunning Pakistani formations, the formation commander there would be tempted to use them without referring to higher political leadership.
+For example, should India be overrunning Pakistani formations, the formation commander there would be tempted to use them without referring to higher political leadership.
 Because it becomes a weapon of last resort for him.

-India has made it very clear categorically that any use of nuclear weapons, tactical or otherwise, would be considered as a full fledged nuclear attack and the response would be not tactical but strategic.
+India has made it very clear categorically that any use of nuclear weapons, tactical or otherwise, would be considered as a full-fledged nuclear attack and the response would be not tactical but strategic.
 India's response would be very severe".